Agentic AI vs. Generative AI in HR: Understanding the Difference Through Real-World Use Cases

 Take Marissa AI by Engagedly, for example.
 It analyzes real-time data from 360-degree feedback surveys to deliver personalized insights and development nudges to both employees and HR teams—helping them make smarter, data-driven decisions quickly.

 In essence, AI agents don’t just support HR—they elevate it by combining speed, personalization, and intelligence.
+Discover how Engagedly’s AI powered platform streamlines HR processes, elevates performance outcomes, and enhances every stage of the employee lifecycle.

 Benefits of Employing AI Agents in HR